This article describes the Lumada Data Catalog user interface and the tasks non-admin users can perform.

 You can change terms or glossaries using the Data Catalog user interface or undo the changes if necessary.
 You can also push the changes back to the tools from which they were imported into Data Catalog.

-The process to profile and review tags that are discovered automatically has been designed so data stewards can review tags and work with Data Catalog without the need of a formal approval workflow.
+The process to profile and review terms that are discovered automatically has been designed so data stewards can review terms and work with Data Catalog without the need of a formal approval workflow.

 Linking physical data to business-defined terms